marcinbojko/linux_mint/README.md

 * add Vagrant plugins
 * more variables or tags `never`
 * better grub defaults handing
-* continue to use tagging
+* ~~continue to use tagging~~
 * manual handle 3rd party deb files - pre-download and re-usage on demand
 * configure neofetch

 ## Known issues

-* Due to how deb packages are treated by app, we should find a way to install always 'latest' version not specific version.
+* Due to how deb packages are treated by apt, we should find a way to install always 'latest' version not specific version.
 If (after initial run) we'll upgrade package outside this script, next time deb part will fail trying to 'downgrade' package.
 * Downloading & installing all packages can be time consuming, depending on your Internet connection speed (aprox 40-60 minut)